-For those driving to SOUTHWEST: Please arrive at the camp between 1pm-4pm.
+For those DRIVING: Please arrive at the camp between 1pm-4pm.
 Plan on leaving between 10am-12pm.
 Log-in to teenpact.com/events to enter your travel information.

-For those flying to SOUTHWEST: Book your flight into Albuquerque, NM.
-Please arrive by 2pm and depart after 12pm.
+For those FLYING: Please arrive before 2pm and depart after 12pm.
 TeenPact staff will meet you at your baggage claim when you arrive; wear a TeenPact shirt to help us find you!
 We will deliver you back to your ticketing counter when you depart.
 Log-in to teenpact.com/events to enter your travel information.

 – Bedding (pillow, sheets/blanket/sleeping bag)